How to Grind Coffee Beans at Home

 Manual Grinder

 1. Measure Your Beans: Use a scale for accuracy.
-About 10 grams per 6-ounce cup.
+About 10 grams to 20 grams.

 2. Set the Grind Size: Adjust the grinder to your desired setting.